How to Get Rid of Weeds: 10 Basic Gardening Tips

 Dandelions

-An almost flower-like specimen sporting yellow petals that produce food for bees and is often considered the most common wild plant.
+An almost flower-like specimen sporting yellow petals that produce food for bees, and is often considered the most common wild plant.
 They can reproduce because of their large and deep taproots.

 Dandelions are wind-borne, which means their seeds spread through the air.
 Taraxacum (Dandelions), in the context of lawns, are not considered weeds sometimes because they are used as a vegetable or herbal medicine and can be quite pretty, too.